ZEUS-03/ZEUS-03/README.md

 - 🌱 I’m a *Front-end Developer with strong programming and coding skills.

-- 👯 I’m looking to collaborate on *Front-end development and Python*
+- 👯 I’m looking to collaborate on *Web Dev.*

-- 💬 Ask me about *Python, Data Analysis*
+- 💬 Ask me about *Frontend Development, Python*

 - 📫 How to reach me *futuristic.gautam@gmail.com*